jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ## Emotion and story

+"Tension and release" is a basic biological mechanism shared by, perhaps, all of life.
+Often for locomotion;
+it physically moves us.
+We naturally express these e-motional characteristics in our music.
-- Tension and release
+Tension and release is a fundamental component of euroclassical harmony.

-- expectation and surprise
+- expectation and surprise, playing with expectations

-- hero's journey (hero goes on an adventure, is victorious in a decisive crisis, and comes home transformed)
+Also note similarities to the _Hero's Journey_ narrative archetype: the hero goes on an adventure, is victorious in a decisive crisis, and comes home transformed.

 ## Intervals: the building blocks